rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ```

 #### How is the issue resolved?
-I used LINQ to search the database table CreateUserRequest (for unregistered users) for the object's ID associated with the unregistered user, removed that CreateUserRequest object (unregistered user) from the database, saved the changes, and redirected back to the Index view.
+I searched the database table CreateUserRequest (for unregistered users) for the object's ID associated with the unregistered user, removed that CreateUserRequest object (unregistered user) from the database, saved the changes, and redirected back to the Index view.

 ###### Code snippet
 ```c#